Harmonic generation in bent graphene with artificially-enhanced spin-orbit coupling: Nonlinear signal

-We start by first discussing the case of sub-lattice coupling, with an $x$-polarised impinging field.
-The results of our simulations, are shown in Figs. \ref{xplots1}, \ref{xplots2}, and \ref{xplots3}.
-These simulations have been carried out using typical values for both intrinsic ($\Delta_I$) and Rashba ($\Delta_R$) SOC, for the case of artificially-enhanced graphene.
-In particular, we have chosen $\Delta_I=5$ meV, and $\Delta_R=15$ meV.
-If we compare our results using these values with the case of no SOC [Fig. \ref{xplots1} (a)], we can see, that for both the case of intrinsic [Fig. \ref{xplots1} (b)] or Rashba [Fig. \ref{xplots2} (a)] SOC, no appreciable difference can be noted between the two spectra.
-This allows us to conclude that, regardless of its nature, a small SOC does not have significant impact of the spectrum of harmonics generated by artificially-enhanced graphene.
-Moreover, a comparison of the effects of the two SOC mechanisms is presented in Fig. \ref{xplots2}.
-As it can be seen, Rashba SOC has very little effect compared to intrinsic SOC of the same magnitude.
-For this reason, in the remaining of this work, we will focus on intrinsic SOC solely.
-Finally, in Fig. \ref{xplots3} we investigate the effect of larger values of $\Delta_I$ on the nonlinear signal.
-As it can be seen, as $\Delta_I$ becomes bigger, the spectrum of harmonics starts changing significantly, as higher harmonics are amplified considerably.
-We would like to point out, that although this situation is highly unlikely to be observed in graphene, where even with artificial enrichment the SOC values achievable still remain in the meV regime, our results could be useful to describe the effect of SOC on the nonlinear signal of 2D materials in general, whose electronic properties can be described by a graphene-like Hamiltonian.
+To conclude this subsection, we would like to point out, that although this situation is highly unlikely to be observed in graphene, where even with artificial enrichment the SOC values achievable still remain in the meV regime, our results could be useful to describe the effect of SOC on the nonlinear signal of 2D materials in general, whose electronic properties can be described by a graphene-like Hamiltonian.
 TMDs, in particular, are a good example of that, since SOC is already quite big in such materials, and it could be enhanced even further with techniques similar to those utilised for graphene.